GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/README.md

 On install you will be asked to provide:

-- A **PaLM API Provider** This extension makes use of the PaLM large language model.
-There is a choice of provider for this API.
-See the section below for more details.
+- **Generative AI Provider** This extension makes use of either the Vertex AI PaLM API, the Generative Language for Developers PaLM API, or the API for the new Gemini large language models.
+To make use of the Gemini option you provide a valid API key during installation of the extension.

+- **Language model**: Which language model do you want to use?
+Please ensure you pick a model supported by your selected provider.

-- A **Firestore collection path**, used to store conversation history represented as documents.
+- **Firestore collection path**, used to store conversation history represented as documents.
 This extension will listen to the specified collection(s) for new message documents.

 The collection path also supports wildcards, so you can trigger the extension on multiple collections, each with their own private conversation history.
 This is useful if you want to create separate conversations for different users, or support multiple chat sessions.